-If you’ve been thinking of writing a book for years and you’ve made a few starts, or you’ve chatted about an idea, got all excited, spent a couple of weekends pouring words down on the page…. and then somehow got ‘stuck’, you might think you have writer’s block.
-So how do you conquer writer’s block?
+If you’ve made a few starts on your book, or chatted about an idea, got all excited, spent a couple of weekends pouring words down on the page…. and then somehow got ‘stuck’, you might think you have writer’s block.
+Perhaps you find new projects all the time and get distracted by ‘shiny object syndrome’ -ie. starting something new rather than finishing what you’ve already begun.

 Before you’ve even started!

 A day becomes a week becomes a month becomes a year, and before you know it, you’ve lost momentum.
-It’s a lot harder to get back into writing a story (particularly a book-length story) when you’ve had such a break from it.
+It’s a lot harder to get back into writing a story (particularly a book-length story) when you’ve had a long break.

 So you put it all away into the drawer, only to pull it out again, same time, next year, and the whole thing starts over again!